 Does Meghan Markle have hair extensions?

 Hairstylist George Northwood, who has styled Meghan's famous tresses, told the Telegraph, "People think that Meghan has had hair extensions, but I never put any extensions in her hair in the two years that I worked with her.
 It's all her own hair."
-The hair expert also commented on the significance of Meghan's new super long locks, which she debuted during lockdown this summer.
-“She's making a statement with hair that long – it represents strength and a sense that she's really got everything sorted.
-This straighter, longer hairstyle marks a new chapter in her life without such strict protocols.”
+The hair expert also commented on the significance of Meghan's super long locks, which she debuted in 2020.

 Meghan Markle stunned fans with her super-long lockdown hairstyle in July 2020.
 The Duchess was speaking at the Girl Up Leadership Summit from her home in California